• Grand Challenges Initiative students working on their project

 Where It Happens

 Chapman University GCI students working in the Keck Center for Science and Engineering.
-GCI is supported by both its own GCI Makerspace – open 20 hours a week, including some evening and weekend times – and the Keck Center for Science and Engineering
+GCI is supported by both its own GCI Makerspace – open 20 hours a week – and the Keck Center for Science and Engineering

 The Makerspace has everything from 3D printers to virtual reality hardware to professional scientific equipment.
 The Keck Center features state-of-the-art research laboratories and open collaborative spaces where students, faculty and research fellows can work together.